Compulsory Education Age

 Over 6000 families

-regulation might generate two types of problems for the home schoolers: first, they have to pass exams once a year, while other pupils who are enrolled do not have to, and second, the lack of detailed regulations allows the headmaster to arbitrary
+This regulation might generate two types of problems for the homeschoolers: first, they have to pass exams once a year, while other pupils who are enrolled do not, and second, the lack of detailed regulations allows the headmaster to arbitrary set his

 The authorization for homeschooling may be withdrawn on the request of parents, or if the child did not attempt to pass the exam or failed it.

-According to the official data of the Ministry of Education (September 2018) today there are about 11, 000 homeschoolers (in absolute numbers) in Poland, and this is some 0,2% of the total number of students there.
-In the group only a few families are of foreign origins, and sometimes they are refugees from neighboring countries where homeschooling is illegal.
-The reasons among Polish parents for choosing homeschooling are typical, i.e. comparable to the ones in other countries.
+According to the official data of the Ministry of Education (September 2018) today there are about eleven thousand homeschoolers (in absolute numbers) in Poland; some 0.2% of the total number of students there.
+Only a few families in that count are of foreign origins—including some refugees from neighboring countries where homeschooling is illegal.
+The reasons among Polish parents for choosing homeschooling are comparable to the ones in other countries.

 Stowarzyszenie Edukacji w Rodzinie